 The deadline for filing returns is April 30 of each year.
 If you file late, your payments may be delayed.

 When will I receive my money?

-The credit is issued as part of a single benefit called the Ontario Trillium Benefit.
+The credit is issued as part of the Ontario Trillium Benefit.